semeval2025-task1/semeval2025-task1.github.io/index.md

 How about here?

-?"However, if ethylene happens to be around (say from a bad apple), these fruits do ripen more quickly."
+> "However, if ethylene happens to be around (say from a bad apple), these fruits do ripen more quickly."